pyjhzwh/MultiGraphTemporalMotifMining/README.md

 # Accurate and Fast Estimation of Temporal Motifs using Path Sampling

-This is the code for the paper "Accurate and Fast Estimation of Temporal Motifs using Path Sampling" (under submission).
+This is the code for the paper "Accurate and Fast Estimation of Temporal Motifs using Path Sampling" (ICDM'24).
+The camera-ready paper for ICDM'24 is coming soon.
+For author's version, please refer to: https://arxiv.org/abs/2409.08975

 ## Build